Menu

 This comes from the fact that customers will travel further to find the right facility for their needs.
 According to some sources, people might travel as far as fifty miles from their home or destination to find what they are looking for.

 This radius will also depend on the type of customer you’re attracting, of course.
-A customer that lives in proximity to multiple fishing spots will probably still prioritize storing close to home.
+A customer who lives in proximity to multiple fishing spots will probably still prioritize storing close to home.
 Meanwhile, a class-A RV owner will likely be willing to travel much further if the storage facilities near home don’t offer the amenities, security, and other features they want.

 This has important implications for your website’s SEO and digital ad campaigns.